Dayn9/dayn9.github.io/_posts/docs/theItch/2019-02-11-npc-creation.markdown

 ---
 layout: post
 title:  "NPC Creation"
+description: "Re-using templates and animations to create every NPC within a week"
 date:   2019-02-11 11:15:33 -0400
 categories: [docs, theItch]
+category: Docs
 ---

-To save time and achive a consistent look, all of the NPC's override the player animation controller
+To save time and achieve a consistent look, all of the NPC's override the player animation controller

 <!--more-->